SN-RECIT-formation-a-distance/moodle-atto_recittakepicture/README.md

 # mp-atto-recittakepicture

-This atto plugin allows to take pictures directly from your webcam, crop them, and integrate them to your text.
+This atto plugin allows you to take pictures directly from your webcam, crop them, and integrate them into your text.

- # Plus d'information / More informations
+ # Plus d'information / More information

 <ul>
 	<li>https://recitfad.ca/moodledocs/ (only in Canada)</li>